opinionated-digital-center/python-library-project-generator/README.rst

   * Generate projects for each options of the template.
   * Run the project's built-in tests and checks for each option specifically.
-  * Upon success, release a new version of the template.

 * The `Test GitLab Pipeline <https://github.com/opinionated-digital-center/python-library-project-generator/actions?query=workflow%3A%22Test+GitLab+Pipeline%22>`_
   pipeline (GitHub available soon) to: